Essential Website Maintenance – Thursday 9th January 2020

 start content

-EHE or educating at home, is different to home tuition which can be provided by the Local Authority when a child has a significant medical condition which is likely to last a number of weeks and the evidence provided has been approved via a moderation panel as having met criteria.
+No, EHE is different to home tuition.
+Home tuition can be provided by the Local Authority when a child has a significant medical condition which is likely to last a number of weeks, and the evidence provided has been approved via a moderation panel as having met particular criteria.

 • Is your child positive about the suggestion of being educated at home?